 - There may be a risk to bystanders from second-hand vaping in enclosed public places

 Of course Professor Ann McNeill was not going to take this lying down.
-She became very cross at all this criticism of her ‘e-cigarettes are at least 95 per cent less harmful than tobacco’ claim, especially at The British Medical Journal article which she called offensive.
+She became very cross at all this criticism of her ‘e-cigarettes are at least 95 per cent safer than smoking tobacco’ claim, especially at The British Medical Journal article which she called offensive.

 The same confused attitude of the medical establishment to so-called recreational drugs is reflected in a cringe-worthy sentence in an article in The British Medical Journal (28 January 2017, p 156) on ‘Novel psychoactive substances (NPS)’, or ‘legal highs’ as they are inaccurately known.
 In Britain it is illegal to distribute or sell them but possession is not a criminal offence.
 This being the case, the authors apparently think use of these substances is part of normal life, for there is a box headed ‘Information for patients who ask about NPS’.

 This scenario is extraordinary.
 Can you imagine a patient making an appointment to see his or her GP and then saying something like: ‘Doctor, I’m think of using a “legal high” at a party this weekend.
 Could you please advise me how to do it.’

 In spite of the fact that a large part of the article is taken up with a discussion of the risks and dangerous side-effects of these substances, this is the advice: ‘If using a novel substance, as with any drug, start with a very small dose and increase to obtain the desired effects.’

 There is only one word a doctor should say to anyone planning to use such drugs: Don’t.

 But it seems with the addictive drug nicotine, because distribution, selling, and use are at present legal, according to the Public Health England report, ‘it would be preferable for a young person to use an e-cigarette instead of smoking.’

 How about not using nicotine at all, in any form?

 Text © Gabriel Symonds